414owen/414owen.github.io/blog_posts/0-currying-in-javascript.md

 }
 ```

-Okay, here, we're using javascript's scoping rules to encapsulate an array of
+Okay, here, we're using JavaScript's scoping rules to encapsulate an array of
 parameters. `[].slice.call(arguments)` is a nice little trick to convert a
 functions' arguments into an array, by fooling an array literal's `.slice()`
 function into thinking arguments is already an array.
 There is, however, a flaw